 But you don’t need a realtor to sell your house, you can always try selling by owner instead.
 Selling a house yourself can be difficult, but it can save you a lot of money.
 You will need to list your house on websites like Craigslist or Zillow, and you will need to show it to potential buyers.
 You will also have to handle all of the paperwork and negotiations yourself.

-Going through a home buying company is another option.
+Going through a home-buying company is another option.
 These companies usually buy houses that need work, so they may be interested in buying your house as-is.
-They will usually pay less than the market value for a house, but they will take care of all of the paperwork, repairs and they don’t charge realtor commissions and may even help pay closing costs.
-Generally a ‘we buy houses Chattanooga‘ buyer can make you an offer within 24-hours and close in as little as 7-days.
+They will usually pay less than the market value for a house, but they will take care of all the paperwork and repairs, don’t charge realtor commissions, and may even help pay closing costs.
+Generally a ‘we buy houses Chattanooga‘ buyer can make you an offer within 24 hours and close in as little as 7 days.
 So the savings and convenience can be appealing.

 Now that we’ve covered how to add value to an old house, let’s talk about the best way to go about selling it.
 The most important thing to remember is that not all home buyers are created equal.
 Some people are looking for a fixer-upper they can renovate and make their own, while others just want a turnkey property they can move into right away.

 As a seller, you need to know which type of buyer you’re targeting and market your house accordingly.